ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/decay/litter_theory.md

 partitioning of organic matter input between them, and the environmental factors that effect decay rates.

-TODO - Talk about animal inputs once that is settled
+TODO - Talk about animal inputs + consumption once that is settled

 ## Litter pools